FarronF/limerick-council-meetings/meetings/2020/01/27-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 25th November 2019.md

 an indicative Air Quality Monitoring Station at the Fire Station in Abbeyfeale.
 This

-station measures particulates, and its purpose is primarily to assess the impact of--- 15
+station measures particulates, and its purpose is primarily to assess the impact of
+---
+15

 solid fuel burning in a town outside of the restricted area.
 Results from this station